neetuyadav98/explainable-geoai-land-governance/README.md

-# Explainable parcel-level discrepancy detection
+# Explainable GeoAI for Parcel-Level Land-Use Verification and Discrepancy Detection
-### Explainable GeoAI for Parcel-Level Land-Use Verification and Discrepancy Detection: Integrating Multi-Temporal Earth Observation and Cadastral Data in the Aravalli Range
+### Integrating Multi-Temporal Earth Observation and Cadastral Data in the Aravalli Range
 ---

 ## About the Research